Germoe Early Years and Foundation Stage Unit

 Beyond quality first teaching in the classroom and school-based intervention to address the differing needs of children, the Cornwall Early Help Hub is our first port of call to secure further help.
 If further or more complex needs are to be met, this is addressed through Statutory Assessment which may result in an Education, Health and Care Plan.

 Our school has close working links with many other professionals.
-Apart from those already mentioned we have also had assistance from the School Nurse Service, Occupational Health, Speech and Lahguage, Physical Disability Service, Behavioural Support Services, Children and Adolescent Mental Health, CLIC Sargent, Penhalligon's Friends and Counselling Helston and Lizard Kids (CHaLK).
+Apart from those already mentioned we have also had assistance from the School Nurse Service, Occupational Health, Speech and Lahguage, Physical Disability Service, Children and Adolescent Mental Health, CLIC Sargent, Penhalligon's Friends and Counselling Helston and Lizard Kids (CHaLK), Autism team, and Musicability music therapy.

 - How we support children transferring to school

 We have good relationships with local nurseries and schools.
 Transitions from other nurseries and schools are made as smooth as possible for the children with visits to children in the setting they are leaving if possible, and efforts to liaise with staff to understand the child's needs are made.
+Children are encouraged to come for a 'taster day'.
 Discussions with the parents and carers are of course, vital to ensure the child makes a happy transition.

 Learning and development